 Patient and caregiver issues:

-Healthy elderly people should visit their primary care physician at least annually to ensure timely completion of primary and secondary disease prevention measures, including screening (see see Screening Recommendations for Elderly Patients and see Cancer Screening Recommendations for Elderly Patients) and chemoprevention (eg, vaccination, aspirin—see see Chemoprevention and Immunization for Elderly Patients).
+Healthy elderly people should visit their primary care physician at least annually to ensure timely completion of primary and secondary disease prevention measures, including screening (see Table 3: Screening Recommendations for Elderly Patients and see Table 4: Cancer Screening Recommendations for Elderly Patients) and chemoprevention (eg, vaccination, aspirin—see Table 1: Chemoprevention and Immunization for Elderly Patients).
 For more information, see recommendations for clinical preventive services from the U.S. Preventive Services Task Force (USPSTF).

 Medicare covers a comprehensive “Welcome to Medicare” preventive physical examination, which must occur within 12 mo of Part B enrollment, and an annual wellness visit every 12 mo thereafter.

-Regular exercise (see Exercise in the Elderly) and a healthy diet (see see Nutritional Recommendations for Prevention of Frailty) help prevent or postpone frailty and many diseases, as can other disease prevention measures (see see Lifestyle Measures That Help Prevent Common Chronic Diseases).
+Regular exercise (see Exercise in the Elderly) and a healthy diet (see Table 5: Nutritional Recommendations for Prevention of Frailty) help prevent or postpone frailty and many diseases, as can other disease prevention measures (see Table 2: Lifestyle Measures That Help Prevent Common Chronic Diseases).
 Chronically ill patients should learn about their diseases and treatment plans, as should their caregivers.
 Regular physician visits and prompt reporting of a change in symptoms can help reduce severe disease exacerbations, which can lead to hospitalization and functional decline.

 Caregivers of the frail elderly must work assiduously to prevent accidents by completing a home safety checklist and correcting any potential problems that are identified.
 Caregivers should watch for even subtle functional changes in elderly patients and promptly report any changes to a health care practitioner.
 If a patient has multiple unmet needs, especially when coupled with functional decline, a caregiver should consider seeking the care of a geriatric interdisciplinary team.